visit-dav/visit/src/doc/python_scripting/functions.rst

     indicating if all databases should be treated as time varying or not.
-Ordinarily, VisIt tries to minimize file I/O and database interaction by avoiding re-reading metadata that is 'time-invariant' and, therefore, assumed to be the same in a database from one time step to the next.
+Ordinarily, VisIt tries to minimize file I/O and database interaction by avoiding re-reading metadata that is 'time-invariant' and, therefore, assumed to be the same in a database from one timestep to the next.
 However, sometimes, portions of the metadata, such as the list of variable names and/or number of domains, does in fact vary.
 In this case, VisIt can actually fail to acknowledge the existence of new variables in the file.
 Turning this feature on forces VisIt to re-read metadata